-Subrecipients must qualify as a quasi-public or non-profit organization established under Section 501 of the Internal Revenue Code of 1986 (the "Code"), as amended, or a for-profit organization that is certified by the U.S. Department of Treasury as a Community Development Financial Institution or a Community-Based Development Organization as defined by HUD.
+Subrecipients must qualify as entities listed in the definition of Subrecipient.
+Non-profit organizations must be established under Section 501 of the Internal Revenue Code of 1986 (the "Code"), as amended; CDFI's must be certified by the U.S. Department of Treasury as a Community Development Financial Institution or a Community-Based Development Organization as defined by HUD.
 Insured and active credit unions are also eligible to participate, provided they can demonstrate their ability to comply and issue loans according to program policies and procedures.

 Eligible Subrecipients will be those organizations that have expertise in lending and at the time of application are actively lending to small businesses in Louisiana.
-OCD-DRU will give preference to those organizations that have experience working with small businesses that have difficulty securing loans from traditional lending sources.
+OCD will give preference to those organizations that have experience working with small businesses that have difficulty securing loans from traditional lending sources.
 Preference may also be given to those organizations that have the ability to serve multiple eligible parishes.